taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

        fi.getDstConnectionInstances().isEmpty());
 }
 ```
-This Java method is registered as follows - indicating the the return value is a **report**.
+This Java method is registered as follows - indicating the return value is a **report**.
 ```
 method AllComponentsConnected()report: "Check that all features of all leaf components are connected" [
 	java alisa_consistency.ModelVerifications.allComponentFeaturesConnected